You must be 21 years of age or older to purchase our products.

 weed is Totally Illegal

-Some countries, especially some Asian and Middle Eastern countries, where cannabis remains illegal impose very strict penalties on people who travel with or consume marijuana within their borders.
+Some countries, especially some Asian and Middle Eastern countries, where weed remains illegal impose very strict penalties on people who travel with or consume weed within their borders.

 These countries include Andorra, Angola, Anguilla, Armenia, Azerbaijan, Bolivia, Bulgaria, Bhutan, Bahrain, Botswana, Bangladesh, Belarus, Bosnia and Herzegovina, Burundi, Bahamas, Brunei, Burkina Faso, Cuba, Comoros, Cameroon, Chad, China, Curacao, Cambodia, Cape Verde, Dominican Republic, Djibouti, Egypt, Equatorial Eswatini, Eritrea, Ethiopia, El Salvador, Jordan, Japan, Finland, France, Fiji, Guatemala, Guinea, Grenada, Guinea-Bissau, Greenland, Haiti, Honduras, Hong Kong, Hungary, Indonesia, Iran, Iraq, Ivory Coast, Kenya, Kuwait, Kyrgyzstan, Kiribati, Kazakhstan,Latvia, Liechtenstein, Liberia, Libya, Laos, Lesotho, Malaysia, Mali, Mauritius, Moldova, Monaco, Myanmar, Mozambique, Madagascar, Marshall Islands, Maldives, Montenegro, Macau, Iceland, Micronesia, Mongolia, Mauritania, Nicaragua, Namibia, Nepal, Niger, Nigeria, Oman, Papua New Guinea, Palau, Pakistan, Qatar, Russia, Romania, San Marino, Sao Tome and Principe, South Sudan, Serbia, Saudi Arabia, Sierra Leone, Senegal, Singapore, Slovakia, Somalia, Sudan, Suriname, Syria, Seychelles, Samoa, Uganda, Uzbekistan, Turkmenistan, Tajikistan, Tanzania, Taiwan, The Central African Republic, The Philippines, The Republic of Benin, the Republic of the Congo, Solomon Islands, The United Arab Emirates, Togo, Tunisia, Tuvalu, Tonga, Venezuela, Vietnam, Vatican City, and Yemen.